 1 Section 8B of the Standard Plumbing and Drainage Regulation 2003 provides: 8B Compliance with QPW code under the QPW code.
-3) Compliance with the re

 (1) Plumbing and drainage work and on-site sewerage work must comply with the QPW code.

 (2) Plumbing and drainage work or on-site sewerage work complies with the QPW code only if the work satisfies the relevant performance criteria